-A key fiduciary duty of a nonprofit’s board of directors is to oversee and monitor the organization’s financial health.
-Some financial matters may jump out at board members, such as the loss of a major funder or a successful fundraising event.
+A key fiduciary duty of a non-profit’s Board of Directors is to oversee and monitor the organization’s financial health.
+Some financial matters may jump out at Board members, such as the loss of a major funder or a successful fundraising event.
 But other financial factors are less flashy.
 Here are some to consider.

-Larger nonprofits should draft budgets for each program or department.
-Ideally, board members will see that management-proposed budgets are in line with board-developed and approved strategies.
+Larger non-profits should draft budgets for each program or department.
+Ideally, Board members will see that management-proposed budgets are in line with board-developed and approved strategies.

-Untimely or inconsistent financial statements that aren’t prepared using U.S. Generally Accepted Accounting Principles can lead to poor decision-making and undermine a nonprofit’s reputation.
-Inaccuracies or delays in financial reporting can make it difficult to obtain funding or financing and make it hard to benchmark the organization with other nonprofits in the same niche.
+Untimely, inconsistent financial statements — or statements not prepared using U.S. Generally Accepted Accounting Principles (GAAP) — can lead to poor decision-making and undermine a non-profit’s reputation.
+They also can make it difficult to obtain funding or financing if deemed necessary.

-For larger non-profits, the Board or Audit Committee should also insist on annual audits and expect to participate in the selection of the audit firm.
-Members of the responsible group, such as an audit committee, should communicate directly with the auditors before and during the process.
-All board members should have the opportunity to review the audited financial statements and ask questions of the auditors as well.
+For larger non-profits, the Board or Audit Committee should also insist on annual audits and expect to select the audit firm.
+Members of the responsible group, such as an Audit Committee, should communicate directly with auditors before and during the process.
+All Board members should have the opportunity to review and question the audit report.

-It’s understandable that board members who have full-time jobs and other responsibilities might cede some of their responsibilities to a trusted executive director.
+It’s understandable that Board members who have full-time jobs and other responsibilities might cede some of their responsibilities to a trusted executive director.
 However, it may be risky.

 A quick registration is required to view our resources.